shinsenter/php/src/servers/fpm-apache/README.md

 ## About this project

-🌏 (PHP) Production-ready Ubuntu + PHP-FPM + [Apache2](https://httpd.apache.org) Docker images for PHP web applications.
+🌏 (PHP) Production-ready Ubuntu + PHP-FPM + [Apache2](https://httpd.apache.org) Docker images with plenty of common and useful extensions for your PHP applications.
+These images are actively maintained.

 You can also easily [add more PHP modules](#enabling-or-disabling-php-modules) or [customize your Docker image](#customize-docker-image).

 > There are many guide about configuring Apache2 with PHP-FPM, but many of them are incomplete or contain security issues.
 More information can be found at their [official website](https://cwiki.apache.org/confluence/display/httpd/PHP-FPM).

 > 💡 To ensure that the image size is always compact and suitable for many different existing projects, the source code of the framework is not included in the container.

-> ⏬ However, if you want to start a new project, mount an empty directory to the document root path, it will automatically pull the latest version of the framework when you start the container.
+The download size is under 100MB.

 ## Usage